irpanrain/nest-blog/README.md

 # nest-blog

-build blog using NestJS and Angular
+implementation sample blog using NestJS for Backend and Angular for Frontend

 ## Add your own database string on .env file.
 You can use free database from elephantsql.com
    like this :
    DATABASE_URL=your_url_database_from_elephantsql

-## Switch to branch develop for get latest changes
+## TODO
+   - Develop frontend